frieger/visitext/readme.md

 # Required libraries #
-MUTANT requires EMF end Ecore.
+MUTANT requires EMF and Ecore.
 For your convenience, we include the required EMF and Ecore libraries (which are licensed under the Eclipse Public License Version 1.0) in the `lib/` directory.